-In the spring of 2014 Bullis’ Emergency Plans went through extensive review by the staff Safety Advisory Council that included safety plans for the Dr. Gerald Boarman Discovery Center.
+In 2017 Bullis’ emergency plans went through extensive review by the staff Safety Advisory Council that included safety plans for the Dr. Gerald Boarman Discovery Center.

 The result is a robust plan designed to better prepare our community for potential emergencies.
-In addition to publishing a quick reference guide for each classroom and office, complete and detailed plans are available in print form (notebook) and electronically through our LiveSafe safety app.
+In addition to publishing a quick reference guide for each classroom and office, detailed plans are available in electronic form and through our LiveSafe safety app.